Atmosphere-NX/Atmosphere/docs/roadmap.md

 * **Description**: mesosphère is a reimplementation of the Horizon operating system's Kernel.
 It aims to provide an open-source reference for Nintendo's code.
 * **Development Status**: Under semi-active development by SciresM; temporarily on pause while the System Updater API is completed.
 * **Estimated Time**: Mid-to-Late 2020

-## exosphere re-write
-* **Description**: exosphère, atmosphère's reimplementation of Horizon's Secure Monitor, was the first component authored for the project in early 2018.
-It is written in C, and in a style very different from the rest of atmosphère's code.
-In addition, exosphère was written to conform to constraints that no longer apply in an environment where it is not launched from the web browser, and where using a custom firmware image to orchestrate wake-from-sleep is possible. exosphère currently uses all but 1 KB of the space available to it, putting it at risk of breaking as future firmware updates are supported.
-A re-write will solve these issues.
-* **Development Status**: Planned.
-* **Estimated Time**: 2020-2021.

 ## tma reimplementation
 * **Description** tma ("target manager agent") is a system module that manages communication between the Switch and a client PC.
 Atmosphere's implementation will allow homebrew on the switch to communicate with a connected PC to do various operations such as exchanging data or interacting with files.
 It will also serve as the communicator for Atmosphère's planned debugger.
 This will also include PC-side software for interacting with the Switch.